 After the main body of the interview, which might last anywhere from half an hour to an hour, the informant is asked to read two standard texts.
 One of these is designed to concentrate the main phonological variables in successive paragraphs, and the other to juxtapose minimal pairs in a text.
 Both are written in a colloquial style, to get as smooth a flow of language as possible, and to involve the reader as much as possible in the story line.
 This involvement gives us a maximum spread between Style C and the more formal inquiries to follow, without any danger of reducing the distance between B and C: the most formal conversational style will still be sharply differentiated from reading style in the phonological variables.
 Secondly, the involvement in the story insures that there will be a continuous flow of speech, with appropriate sandhi rules.
+It

-It might have been possible to standardize in a different direction. by urging the subject to read carefully and slowly, but very slow reading is accompanied by special phonetic characteristics which would make it difficult to compare conversation and reading style.
+2. The formal interviews on the Lower East Side were conducted as research of the "American Language Survey," which provided a framework for the study of reading, of word lists, of attitudes towards language, and subjective reaction tests.
+Our more recent studies do not take language as the overt topic of the research, but a broader subject which includes language-such as "common-sense learning."
+However, the stylistic constraints are roughly the same; the basic situation is that questions are being asked by one person and answered by another.
+The more casual or vernacular style is used primarily with those who share the most knowledge together, where the minimum amount of attention is paid to speech. might have been possible to standardize in a different direction, by urging the subject to read carefully and slowly, but very slow reading is accompanied by special phonetic characteristics which would make it difficult to compare conversation and reading style.
 For example, the variable (r # # v)-final (r) followed by another word beginning with a vowel, as in four o'clock-may become hard to code if the tempo is very slow.
 In normal speech, a pronunciation in which no consonant occurs between four and o'clock would be entered as a violation of the rule followed by most New Yorkers which preserves [r] in this position.
 But such a rule begins to break down if speech is slow enough.
 Then too, at a very slow tempo of reading the minimal pairs are more likely to be noticed by the reader.
 Therefore the overall design of the two texts is to encourage a reasonably fast reading style.